 The "onboard" IDE drive interfaces supports IDE prefetching for faster drive access.
-If the interface does not support prefetching.
-If you install a primary and/or secondary add-in IDE interface, set this option to "Disabled".
+If the interface does not support prefetching If you install a primary and/or secondary add-in IDE interface, set this option to "Disabled".

-Primary / Secondary Master / Slave PIO
+Primary / Secondary / Master / Slave PIO

 The IDE PIO (Programmed Input / Output) fields let you set a PIO mode (0-4) for each of the IDE devices that the onboard IDE interface supports.
-Modes 0 through 4 provides successively increased performance.
+Modes 0 to 4 will increased performance progressively.
 In Auto mode, the system automatically determines the best mode for each device.